I took my plain old IKEA NORNAS sideboard and hacked it to give it a rustic, farmhouse feel.

 We’ve had this sideboard sitting in our living room for a little over a year now, and for a little over a year I’ve been thinking about what I want to do with it.

 (This post contains affiliate links.
 Click here to read my full disclosure policy.)

 Sometimes I take a long time to make decisions.
 Apparently.

 I really love the lines of this piece and how incredibly functional it is, and I love that it’s the perfect size for our slightly-awkwardly-sized entryway area.
 It’s not too deep (common problem with pieces we found), too short, or too tall.
 Basically, it’s the perfect piece.
-(If you’re curious, it’s the IKEA NORNAS Sideboard – it doesn’t look like this exact piece is available anymore, but they have similar ones!)
+(If you’re curious, it’s the IKEA NORNAS Sideboard – it’s no longer available, but here’s a similar sideboard from IKEA!)

 Which is why I was so scared to mess it up!

 After tossing around ideas for over a year, though, I finally decided it was time to bite the bullet and just do something.
 The piece isn’t doing us any favors as it is – as much as I love it, the current style definitely doesn’t fit in with the rest of our living room at all, and it was time to make a change.
 Of course, the decision to just do something already comes with its own set of issues – we still haven’t decided exactly what direction we want to go in our living room, so that makes it a little tricky to decide on how to style such a big piece of furniture in the room!

 First, I thought about the elements I know are staying in this room for the long haul.
 I love my little desk area, so that’s not going anywhere.
 Our fireplace will eventually get a makeover, but the slightly-rustic, cozy feel of it isn’t going to change.
 I waver back and forth on our stenciled accent wall (I love it but don’t know if it fits the direction I want to take this room), but no matter what that wall will remain a focal point in one way or another.